OpenLinkSoftware/Assistants/virtuoso-support-assistant-config.md

 1. Predefined prompt-response patterns, including query templates.
 2. Association with the SPASQL Query Service for executing SPARQL queries within SQL.

-**General Information about the OpenLink ODBC and JDBC Connectors**

 ![Virtuoso Support Agent Demo](https://www.openlinksw.com/data/gifs/virtuoso-support-ai-agent-md-demo-1.gif)

 This agent has been deployed to our public website and the OpenAI GPT Store.